PrefectHQ/prefect/docs/core/getting_started/more-resources.md

-The Quick Start guide has covered:
+The Core Quick Start guide has covered:
 - Installing prefect
 - Writing a flow